Package 'prismaid'

 [project.llm]

-• Configuration for LLMs, supporting multiple providers for ensemble reviews.
+• Configuration for LLMs, supporting multiple instances (llm.1, llm.2, etc.) for ensemble reviews.

 • api_key: API key for the provider.
 If empty, environment variables will be checked.